 Thank you for visiting us!

-Our mission is to help collaborating health systems deliver better, more efficient care, and to learn about the science of health care delivery in the process.
+Our mission is to conduct research and train the next generation to improve health care equity, quality, and outcomes on a local and national scale.
+Our Center serves as a research and educational bridge across many disciplines at USC and other institutions.
 We are grateful for the opportunity to conduct this important work thanks to the generosity of Mr. Norbert Gehr, a successful businessman who supported us to start the Center.

 - Dr. Cameron Kaplan and a team from the University of Tennessee Health Science Center (UTHSC), led by Satya Surbhi, PhD, have received a $3.5 million grant from the National Institute on Minority Health and Health Disparities (NIMHD) for a study addressing system-level barriers to improve medication adherence among socioeconomically disadvantaged populations in Tennessee.

 - Gehr student innovator, Kimberly Su, and her mentor, Dr. Michael Cousineau have co-authored a piece looking at behavioral health care delivered through Street Medicine programs in California.
 The report shows that Street Medicine could serve as a strategy to expand access to behavioral health care for the unhoused.

 - Dr. Cameron Kaplan provided comments on e-cigarettes as medical devices, the effect of legalized marijuana on tobacco use, and the government’s role in encouraging citizens to quit smoking in this article on WalletHub.